BhunganeCodes/Java-full-course/src/main/java/module02/README.md

 ## `if / else`

-Used when there are two possible outcomes.
+Used when there are exactly two possible outcomes.

 ```java
 if (condition) {